What is Domain Authority?

 Another common benchmark people look for is what should be the minimum DA score for a blog to consider guest posting on it.
 You could say, as a general rule, that you should look at potential prospects with a DA of >30, but again this can be very situational.
 A blog with a lower DA score might have a highly engaged community and/or social share campaign.
 Conversely, a blog with a higher DA than that might just be a glorified link farm with little to no relevance to your industry and happily gives site-wide links to casinos, viagra pills, and so on."

 Domain Authority Challenges

-- Unlike other SEO metrics, Domain Authority is difficult to influence directly.
-It is made up of an aggregate of metrics (MozRank,MozTrust, link profile, and more) that each have an impact on this score.
-This was done intentionally; this metric is meant to approximate how competitive a given site is in Google.com.
+Unlike other SEO metrics, Domain Authority is difficult to influence directly.
+It is made up of an aggregate of metrics (MozRank,MozTrust, link profile, and more) that each has an impact on this score.
+This was done intentionally; this metric is meant to approximate how competitive a given site is on Google.com.
 Since Google takes a lot of factors into account, a metric that tries to calculate it must incorporate a lot of factors, as well.

 Domain Authority Best Practices

 Domain Authority is a unique SEO metric because it is made up of a number of metrics.
 Rohit Palit from Search Engine Journal shares a helpful infographic by TechTage blog to guide marketers through increasing Domain Authority.
 Here are some more expert tips to stay on top of your Domain Authority:

 - At the basic level, the most important things to do to improve domain authority are: 1) get rid of bad links and 2) gain good links, according to QuickSprout